DvorakPavel/sc300-entra-lab/notes/33-tenant-hardening-final-review.md

 ### Improvements applied

-- SSPR expanded from pilot group (GRP-LAB-HR) to All Users
+- SSPR expanded from the pilot group (GRP-LAB-HR) to All Users
 - MFA phone method bulk-assigned to all users via `New-MgUserAuthenticationPhoneMethod`
 - Admin account removed from Exclude on all CA policies
 - Result: 38.03% → 43.82% (+5.79%)